Close

 Planning for Retirement

 This is the ultimate long-term objective for most people.
 The task is to create a corpus large enough to generate income after you stop working.
-Financial independence in retirement is the prize.
 It demands decades of consistent saving and fully leveraging the power of compounding.

 Paying Off Debt

 This strategic goal clears your outstanding liabilities.
 You should focus especially on high-interest debt like credit card balances or personal loans.
-Becoming debt-free liberates your cash flow.
-It reduces financial risk.
+Becoming debt-free liberates your cash flow and reduces financial risk.
 You can then allocate more of your money toward building real wealth.

 Saving for a Vacation

-It is a short-term lifestyle goal.
-You set aside specific funds for travel.
+It is a short-term lifestyle goal in which you set aside specific funds for travel.
 Planning for the expense this way means you can enjoy the trip without financial stress.
-There is no need for unnecessary debt.
 This makes it a very tangible and motivating savings target.

 How to Plan Financial Goals?